A Design-Based Perspective on Synthetic Control Methods: PROPERTIES

 \begin{prop} Suppose \autoref{ass_random_unit} holds.
 Then the estimator

 is unbiased for $\mmv(\bv,\momega)$. \end{prop} This result may be somewhat surprising.
 Note that in completely randomized experiments there is no unbiased estimator of the variance of the simple difference-in-means estimator for the average treatment effect \citep{imbens2015causal}.
-The current result is different because here we focus on the average effect for the treated only.
-For that case, there is an unbiased estimator for the variance of the difference-in-means estimator in the case of randomized experiments \citep[{\it e.g.},][]{sekhon2020inference}.
+The current result is different because here we focus on the effect for the treated only.
+For that estimand, there is an unbiased estimator for the variance of the difference-in-means estimator in the case of randomized experiments \citep[{\it e.g.},][]{sekhon2020inference}.

 The variance estimator in this proposition has three terms.
 The first takes the form of a leave-one-out estimator based on the control units excluding the treated unit.
 The remaining two terms correct for over-counting the diagonal elements in the inner square of the first term and additional terms for the intercept.
-In the special case of the DiM estimator the variance reduces to the standard one and in that case it is guaranteed to be non-negative, which does not hold in general.
+In the special case of the DiM estimator, the variance reduces to the standard variance estimator.
+In that case, it is guaranteed to be non-negative, which does not hold in general.